Multihull: Single-outrigger ("proa")

 A single-outrigger canoe is a canoe with a slender outrigger ("ama") attached by two or more struts ("akas").
 This craft will normally be propelled by paddles.
 Single-outrigger canoes that use sails are usually inaccurately referred to by the name "proa".
 While single-outrigger canoes and proas both derive stability from the outrigger, the proa has the greater need of the outrigger to counter the heeling effect of the sail.
 The outrigger on a proa can either be on the lee or windward side, or in a tacking proa, interchangeable.
 However, more recently, proas tend to keep the outrigger either to leeward or to wind which means that instead of tacking, a "shunt" is required, whereby the bow becomes the stern, and the stern becomes the bow.

-Catamaran (double-hull)
+Catamaran (twin-hull)

 A catamaran is a vessel with twin hulls.
 Commercial catamarans began in 17th century England.
 Separate attempts at steam-powered catamarans were carried out by the middle of the 20th century.
 However, success required better materials and more developed hydrodynamic technologies.
 During the second half of the 20th century catamaran designs flourished.
 Catamaran configurations are used for racing, sailing, tourist and fishing boats.

 The hulls of a catamaran are typically connected by a bridgedeck, although some simpler cruising catamarans simply have a trampoline stretched between the crossbeams (or "akas").
 Small beachable catamarans, such as the Hobie Cat, also have only a trampoline between the hulls.